Community Engagement at Dal

-We form community partnerships and connect with our neighbours through initiatives such as our annual Open House and Friends of the Garden association, as well as individual volunteering and mentoring efforts by faculty, staff and students.
+We form community partnerships and connect with our neighbours through initiatives such as our annual Open House and Friends of the Garden association, Community Day, which welcomes thousands of visitors to the campus every July, as well as individual volunteering and mentoring efforts by faculty, staff and students.
 Learn more about the role the Agriculture Campus plays in the Truro community.

 Civic University with Global Impact